avalanche-foundation/ACPs/ACPs/181-proposervm-epochs/README.md

 - Is it safe for `PChainEpochHeight` and `PChainHeight` to differ significantly within a block, as described [above](#low-traffic-chain-edge-cases)?

 - Is there a better mechanism than a hardcoded network upgrade parameter that can be used to set $D$?
-The current approach imposes uniform $D$ across all ProposerVM instances, even though that is not a functional requirement of this proposal.
+The current approach imposes uniform $D$ across all VM instances, even though that is not a functional requirement of this proposal.

 ## Acknowledgements